 - Students can meet virtually with the Assistant Dean of Academic Affairs, Frances Laviscount by appointment to discuss their feedback and share any concerns about their experience at the Kroc School.
-E-mail Frances Laviscount directly for a meeting. - Students can meet with the Dean of the Kroc School virtually during her regular office hours to discuss their feedback and share any concerns about their experience at the Kroc School. contact the Dean's assistant, Sara Woo at sarawoo@sandiego.eduto set up a virtual appointment. - Surveys and course evaluations.
-Students can make their voices heard through course evaluations at the end of each course.
-In addition, you can participate in periodic surveys on Career Development services, as well as student experience surveys administered by the Kroc School and University of San Diego.
+Email Assistant Dean Laviscount directly at flaviscount@sandiego.edu to schedule a meeting. - Students can meet with the Dean of the Kroc School virtually during their regular office hours to discuss their feedback and share any concerns about their experience at the Kroc School. contact the Dean's assistant, Sara Woo at sarawoo@sandiego.edu to set up a virtual appointment. - Surveys and course evaluations.
+Students can make their voices heard through course evaluations at the end of each course which are completely anonymous.
+In addition, students can participate in periodic surveys on Career Development services, as well as student experience surveys administered by the Kroc School and University of San Diego.